Page Content Portlet

-The Community Risk Reduction Division is responsible for fire investigations, fire inspections, and fire code enforcement within the county.
+The Community Risk Reduction Division/Office of the Fire Marshal is responsible for fire investigations, fire inspections, and fire code enforcement within the county.
 This division also investigates citizen complaints regarding fire and life safety hazards and enforces compliance with state and county outdoor burning regulations.

-Prevention and Enforcement is responsible for fire code inspections, new construction inspections, compliance inspections, and high risk occupancies.
+Prevention and Enforcement is responsible for fire code inspections, new construction inspections, compliance inspections, and high-risk occupancies.
 To schedule your inspection, please follow the instructions listed below in the Prevention and Enforcement section.
-All inspections should be scheduled using Gwinnett County Online Services at https://eddspermits.gwinnettcounty.com/citizenaccess.
+All inspections should be scheduled using Gwinnett County's ZIP Portal.

-The Education section handles all public education, including fire and life safety courses, CPR and first aid, and station tours.
-This Section also coordinates partnerships with communities and businesses to further the goals of reducing risk in the community.
+Community Education handles all public education, including fire and life safety courses, CPR and first aid, and station tours.
+This section also coordinates partnerships with communities and businesses to help reduce the risk of fire and injury in the community.

 Notice Of Fee Schedule